CoinFabrik/scout-soroban/docs/docs/precision-and-recall/first-iteration.md

 The same extension of the analysis context was also applied on detectors `unprotected-mapping-operation` and `unprotected-update-contract-wasm`.

+### Enhanced Authentication Detection: Context-Aware Analysis

+We have introduced a new feature that significantly enhances the capability of many of our detectors by making them inter-procedural context-aware.
+Previously, many authentication patterns caused our detectors to issue false warnings: alerts that were triggered even when the necessary verifications had been correctly executed.
+Our refined approach involves creating a map that includes methods and the methods they invoke.
+This allows us to defer analysis until all relevant methods have been reviewed.
+By doing this, we can maintain a graph of functions, aimed at minimizing false positives.
+This enhancement is particularly beneficial for authentication-related detectors, as it enables the construction of a tree of authenticated methods, ensuring more accurate detection and fewer errors.

 ## Improvements on Troubleshooting Documentation

 As we used Scout over a variety of projects, we noticed some issues when running the tool on contracts performing crossed calls.
-For these cases we found that an easy troubleshoot was compiling the second contract first (soroban contract build) before running Scout on the first one.
+For these cases we found that a solution is compiling the second contract first (`soroban contract build`) before running Scout on the first one.

 On the other hand, as we tried Scout on different environments, we noticed some installation caveats.
 We wrote down a [troubleshooting guide](https://github.com/CoinFabrik/scout-soroban/blob/main/docs/docs/intro.md#troubleshooting-guide) to aid the user on particular installation issues.

-## Responsible Disclosure

-We have conducted an initial review of the Soroban projects and identified vulnerabilities in some of them that require attention.
-A more comprehensive security analysis is currently underway by one of our auditors.
-If vulnerabilities are confirmed, we will engage with each project and responsibly disclose our findings to facilitate their correction and contribute to the security of the ecosystem.

-Therefore, this report does not contain explicit references to the analyzed projects.

 ## Appendices